hcallahan-lowrisc/ibex-demo-system/README.md

 cd ibex-demo-system

 # [OPTIONAL]
-# Copy dependencies from a USB stick to compensate for bad internet
+# Copy dependencies from a pre-prepared USB stick to compensate for bad internet
 # The hash below is the expected hash of the lab dependencies
 usb_path="<path/to/usb>" # e.g. "/media/harry/KINGSTON"
 nix copy \